Mater Amabilis™

 The Parents Union School recommended starting piano at this age.
 If you have a piano or keyboard available, a good beginners piano program that can be used independently is the Bastien Piano Series, starting with Bastien Piano for the Young Beginner Primers A and B. Another (Catholic) option is Alan Jemison‘s Beginning at the Piano books.

 A simpler alternative is to start learning to play the recorder.
-A good starting point is Do It!
-Recorder Book and CD set available from Our Father’s House
+A good starting point is Penny Gardner’s Nine Note Recorder Method.

 Optional Extra: